s3ql/s3ql/rst/backends.rst

 `Amazon S3 <http://aws.amazon.com/s3>`_ is the online storage service offered by `Amazon Web Services (AWS) <http://aws.amazon.com/>`_.
 To use the S3 backend, you first need to sign up for an AWS account.
-The account is free, you will pay only for the amount of storage that you actually use.
+The account is free, you will pay only for the amount of storage and traffic that you actually use.
 After that, you need to create a bucket that will hold the S3QL file system, e.g. using the `AWS Management Console`_.
 For best performance, it is recommend to create the bucket in the geographically closest storage region, but not the classic/US-east region (see below).

 The storage URL for accessing S3 buckets in S3QL has the form ::